How (Mis)calibrated is Your Federated CLIP and What To Do About It?: Conclusions

 \section{Conclusions}

 In this work, we investigated the an unexplored question of how fine-tuning CLIP in a FL setting affects model calibration.
 Our study reveals that TPT-based methods that perform reasonably in offline settings exhibit worse calibration when operating in FL.
-While standard in-training calibration techniques offer limited improvements, our analysis suggests that the primary driver of miscalibration is the way prompts are adapted under client heterogeneity.
-Encouragingly, we find that PEFT approaches, such as LoRA can help.
+While standard in-training calibration techniques offer limited improvements, our analysis suggests that the primary driver of miscalibration is the we fine-tune CLIP.
 Therefore, we present \method, and show that it naturally yield to well-calibrated models in FL, substantially reducing the need for additional calibration procedures.
-By exploring the link between parameter-efficient fine-tuning and FL, our work opens new directions for addressing calibration in CLIP within the federated setting. {
+By exploring the link between PEFT and FL, our work opens new directions for addressing calibration in CLIP within the federated setting.